revaturelabs/interviewquestions/InterviewSpecificQuestions/BigData/Bigdata.md

 ---

-175. How will you merge the contents of two or more relations and divide a single relation into two or more relations?
+175.How will you merge the contents of two or more relations and divide a single relation into two or more relations?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)